Shahzaibchaudhry42/car_rental_app/SETUP_GUIDE.md

 2. **Firestore Database**:
    - Create a Cloud Firestore database
    - Start in production mode
-   - Copy the security rules from README
+  - Deploy the included security rules from `firestore.rules`

 3. **Storage**:
    - Go to Storage